Skip navigation

 Lecturer

 Dr Evelyn (Li) Wang joined Northumbria Law School in January 2024.
 Evelyn holds a Ph.D in Law and an LL.M in International Law from Newcastle University.
-Her research is mainly about constitutional environmental mechanisms, such as state environmental duties and the rights-based approach to environmental protection, especially from a comparative perspective.
-She is also keen to explore issues related to constitutional law, human rights law and climate change.
-She has presented at international and domestic conferences, and published on prestigious environmental law journals.
+Her research is primarily about constitutional environmental mechanisms, such as state environmental duties and the rights-based approach to environmental protection, especially from a comparative perspective.
+She is also keen to explore issues related to constitutional law, human rights and climate change.
+Currently Evelyn is developing her interest in the interaction between law, sustainability and technology.
+She has presented at both international and domestic conferences, and published in prestigious law journals including Journal of Environmental Law and Transnational Environmental Law, amongst others.

-Evelyn is an Associate Fellow of the Higher Education Academy.
-Currently, she teaches the following modules: Environment and Sustainability, Human Rights and Law Reform, English and European Legal Systems, and Law and Society.
+Evelyn is a Fellow of the Higher Education Academy.
+She teaches the following modules on the MLaw and LLB degrees: Environment and Sustainability, Human Rights and Law Reform and English Legal System.
+She also teaches Law and Society for the Law Foundation programme.

 Evelyn is willing to accept Ph.D students with research proposals that align with the range of her research interests.